 Students who live in Residence Life Housing agree to following the terms and conditions in the Residence Life Housing Agreement .
 Burning candles are a prohibited item in residence halls.
 Candles with wicks, both new or previously burned, are also prohibited because they present a potential for burning and therefore are considered the same as a burning candle.
 If you want to keep wax candles in your room, then you must remove the wick.
 Even better, consider purchasing flameless candles (doc) that provide the look and feel of wax candles but without the fire hazard posed by the open flame.
 The EH&S Office staff has a limited number of flameless votive candles that they will loan to campus-sponsored organizations for special events.
-For more info, call 221-2146.
+For more info, view the Flameless Candles (pdf) brochure or call 221-2146.

 The following is a list of candle safety tips for students, faculty, and staff who may burn candles in their off-campus residences and/or homes.

 1. Extinguish all candles when leaving the room or going to sleep.

 2. Keep candles away from items that can catch fire, like clothing, books and curtains.

 3. Use candle holders that are sturdy, wont tip over easily, are made from amaterial that cannot burn, and are large enough to collect dripping wax.
 Be sure the candle holder is placed on a stable, heat-resistant surface.